gelipundio/algorithm-exercise-05/README.md

 Hints:
 1. do you know the importance to sort data?
-2. do you know bubble sort?
-3. do you know binary search?
+2. do you know binary search?